-The first Quit statement causes the program to stop only if the JUNE 07 marker is not found.
-(We'll tell you more about why some commands work only under certain conditions in the section "Conditional Execution" in Chapter 5.)
+The first Quit statement causes the program to stop only if the filename or the JUNE 07 marker is not found.
+(We'll tell you more about why some commands work only under certain conditions in the section "Conditional Execution" in Chapter 6.)
 The second Quit statement causes the program to stop after printing the text between the markers.